Prototypes

 Prototype SES Design Methodology & Assumptions

 Basements: The prototypes do not have basements.
 It has been well-documented that providing basements significantly increases the construction cost and embodied carbon intensity of buildings.
-However, this does not eliminate the possibility of SES building designs having basements, provided that the basements comply with all relevant building code requirements for basements.
+However, this does not eliminate the possibility of SES building designs having basements, provided that the basements comply with the relevant requirements for basements.

 Parking: The prototypes do not have interior parking garages.
 It has been well-documented that providing interior parking is costly and reduces the floor area available for other uses.
-However, this does not eliminate the possibility of SES building designs having parking garages, provided that the garages comply with all relevant building code requirements for garages.
+However, this does not eliminate the possibility of SES building designs having parking garages, provided that the garages comply with the relevant requirements for garages.

 Minimum Room Sizes: The National Building Code does not prescribe minimum room sizes within dwelling units.
-All of the prototypes have living areas, kitchens, bedrooms and bathrooms larger than the minimum size requirements of the Ontario Building Code.
-All bedrooms are sized to accomodate a queen size bed and closet.
+All of the prototypes have living areas, kitchens, bedrooms and bathrooms larger than the minimum size requirements specified by the Ontario Building Code.
+All bedrooms are sized to accomodate at least a queen size bed and closet.

-Accessibility: There are no consistent accessible dwelling unit design requirements across Canada and CSA B652 significantly exceeds the requirements of any provincial jurisdiction.
-However, several prototypes include adaptable or accessible dwelling units.
+Accessibility: At this time, Canada does not have consistent accessible dwelling unit design requirements and the CSA B652 standard significantly exceeds the requirements of any provincial jurisdiction.
+However, some of the prototypes include adaptable or accessible layouts.

 Elevators: Elevators are provided in each of the four and six storey prototypes as required by Part 3 of the building code.
-A limited-use/limited-application “LULA” elevator is provided for one of the three-storey designs (Prototype 5).
+A limited-use/limited-application “LULA” elevator is included voluntarily for one of the three-storey designs (Prototype 5).

 Construction Type: All of the prototypes are assumed to be of any construction type as prescribed through Section 3.2.2. and Part 9 of the NBC, except where noncombustible construction is required by spatial separation requirements prescribed under NBC 3.2.3.7. and 9.10.14.5.